-Today, video search technology exists that enables learners to search the content inside video content, just as they would the web or email.
+Today, AI-powered video search enables learners to search the content inside video content, just as they would the web or email.
 Panopto’s industry-leading Smart Search technology, for example, uses automatic speech recognition (ASR) and optical character recognition (OCR) to index every word spoken or shown within a video.
 This makes it possible for employees to instantly find and fast-forward to the exact moment a relevant topic is discussed in a video, no matter its length.

 With the ability to search and jump to a specific topic within a longer training video, instructors no longer need to spend the extra hours strategically planning how to break their training courses down into shorter modules that may or may not answer all of an employees questions.
 Instead, trainers can simply record the entire course in one searchable video, allowing for employees to easily seek out topics of interest in the recording just as they would by hitting Control+F in a text document.

-That means, with the right tools, there is no right length for a business video — only the right length for your content.
+That means, with the right tools, there is no right length for a training video — only the right length for your content.
 Instructors should set aside concerns over attention spans, and simply teach each subject in full.
 That some viewers may watch every last second while others catch only a few key minutes shouldn’t matter — all that’s important is that you cover the topic completely, and give people smart tools to help them find what they need.

 Better still, by keeping content together in a single recording, instructors better enable the kind of serendipitous learning that makes in-person instructor-led classrooms so valuable.
 Employees may start a learning experience by seeking out a single piece of information, but as trainers know, learning something new often raises even more questions.
 When content is split up and separated, following up on those next questions can be difficult.
 But when everything is in one place, an employee can simply keep doing what they’re doing, and learn even more.

 Watch a training video recorded with Panopto: